sqbislam/research-supercharged/README.md

   <p>

 Research is time-consuming, collecting and synthesizing information from a hundred articles can be daunting.
-For the past few weeks, I have been working on building a tool that can assist in doing the above efficiently and make the life of a researcher a bit easier.
+This is a tool that can assist in doing the above efficiently and make the life of a researcher a bit easier.
 Presenting to you IntelliResearch.
 This is a proof of concept (PoC) which acts as a research assistant and manager, designed to transform your research experience.
 IntelliResearch offers features like:

   - Smart Article Search: Effortlessly find the most relevant articles and research papers with our advanced AI search functionality.